 Boost your GPA and Stand Out to Colleges with a Weighted GPA

-AP Courses are a great way to challenge yourself academically, earn college credit and make yourself stand out when applying to universities.
+Advanced Placement® Courses are a great way to challenge yourself academically, earn college credit and make yourself stand out when applying to universities.
 Many high schools recognize that AP courses involve more commitment, longer hours and greater effort to do well, and as a result, they are graded on a weighted scale to reward dedicated students who do well, as well as avoiding punishing students who are more challenged by the tougher classes.
+Continue reading to learn more about the AP GPA grading scale and how much AP classes boost GPA.

 How does the AP GPA scale work?